stefi-says/web3_projects_and_contributions/sybil_start_checks_package/sybil_start_checks/README.md

 	*chain_id* = type: ‘str’, covalent id for the network you want the historical transactions
 	*round_start* = type: ‘str’, format : ‘%Y-%m-%d’,  date of the round start or date when the round was announced.
 Example : ‘2022-12-05’
   *round_finish* =  type: ‘str’, format : ‘%Y-%m-%d’,  date of the round end or date when donors were not able to make donations anymore.
 Example : ‘2022-12-31’
   *list_for_testing* = type : ‘list’, present on the `wallet_initiated ` module, it should contain a list of unique wallet addresses of donors and grantees but not the wallet tested .
-  *list_of_donors* =  type : ‘list’, present on the `trx_between_donors`  module, it should contain a list of unique wallet addresses of donors .
   *wallets_lists* = type : ‘list’, present on the `wallet_historical_trx`  module, it should contains all wallets address that is intended to get the lifetime transactional data on the specified `chain_id`